-You can also visit the different pristine beaches of the area, such as Playa Limón, Playa La Vacama or Playa Esmeralda, even this would require a Punta Cana car hire (check prices for rental cars from/to Punta Cana here*).
+While you have the most beautiful beaches right in Punta Cana listed here, you can also visit the different pristine beaches of the area, such as Playa Limón, Playa La Vacama or Playa Esmeralda, even though all of these beaches would require a Punta Cana car hire (check prices for rental cars from/to Punta Cana here*).

 Montaña Redonda is a great day trip from Punta Cana you can do on a budget.
 It is reachable by public transport and instead of taking a truck up, you can hike up by just paying a minimal entrance fee of 2 USD.
 You will be rewarded with amazing photo opportunities.

 You can also head one day to Higuey to visit the most important basilica of the Dominican Republic and to see the bustling life of a local city.
 Visit the market, eat at the various food stalls and (don’t) get overwhelmed by the chaotic surrounding with its multiple influences.
 Higuey can be easily reached by public transport.

 Of course, you can also book one of the several excursions in Punta Cana which would be a straight-forward option to experience some unique things in the Dominican Republic.
 Some of the cheapest excursions, such as Buggys, Booze Cruises or Horseback Riding, already start at 40 USD per person.
 Check out the best prices here*.